remootio/remootio-api-client-node/README.md

 })

-//The incomingmessage event is fired for every incoming frame garagedoor1.addListener('incomingmessage',(frame,decryptedpayload)=>{
+//The incomingmessage event is fired for every incoming frame garagedoor1.addListener('incomingmessage',(frame,decryptedPayload)=>{
-    //log the incoming messages to the console if (decryptedpayload){
+    //log the incoming messages to the console if (decryptedPayload){
-        if (decryptedpayload.response != undefined){ //It's a response frame to one of our previous actions if (decryptedpayload.response.type == 'TRIGGER'){ //This is the response frame to the .sendTrigger() action console.log('The trigger action was '+(decryptedpayload.response.success == true?"successful":"not successful")) console.log('The status of the garage door when triggering was: '+(decryptedpayload.response.state)) if (decryptedpayload.response.state == "no sensor"){
+        if (decryptedPayload.response != undefined){ //It's a response frame to one of our previous actions if (decryptedPayload.response.type == 'TRIGGER'){ //This is the response frame to the .sendTrigger() action console.log('The trigger action was '+(decryptedPayload.response.success == true?"successful":"not successful")) console.log('The status of the garage door when triggering was: '+(decryptedPayload.response.state)) if (decryptedPayload.response.state == "no sensor"){
                     console.log('Since there is no sensor installed for the garage door we will not get any StateChange event, so we just disconnect now.') console.log('Disconnecting...')
                     garagedoor1.disconnect()
                 }
             }
         }
-        if (decryptedpayload.event != undefined){ //It's an event frame containing a log entry from Remootio if (decryptedpayload.event.type == 'StateChange'){ //This event is sent by Remootio when the status of the garage door has changed console.log('The state of the garage door has changed to '+decryptedpayload.event.state);
+        if (decryptedPayload.event != undefined){ //It's an event frame containing a log entry from Remootio if (decryptedPayload.event.type == 'StateChange'){ //This event is sent by Remootio when the status of the garage door has changed console.log('The state of the garage door has changed to '+decryptedPayload.event.state);
                 console.log('Disconnecting...')
                 garagedoor1.disconnect()
             }